Cognigy/Documentation/docs/en/docs/ai/endpoints/line-messenger.md

   <img class="image-center" src="{{config.site_url}}ai/endpoints/images/16e06a7-Line.PNG" width="100%" />
 </figure>

-Within our **COGNIGY.AI** platform you're able to connect your Cognigy resources to your **LINE** channel by using our Line Endpoint integration.
+Within our **Cognigy.AI** platform you're able to connect your Cognigy resources to your **LINE** channel by using our Line Endpoint integration.

 ## Generic Endpoint Settings